tobiaskohler/ECB-BBK-Python-CLI/README.md

 ### 2. Yield data
-Retrieve information about daily (par) yield curve in Eurozone using data from 2005-01 to 2021-12:
+Retrieve information about daily (spot) yield curve in Eurozone using data from 2005-01 to 2021-12:

 ```
 > init.py -y -b 2005-01 -e 2021-12